trolldbois/python-haystack/README.md

 A `<yourdumpfolder>/cache/graph.gexf` file is also produced to help you visualize instances links.
 It gets messy for any kind of serious application.

-Other commands are listed below.
+Other outputs of the reverse CLI are listed below.

 Show the list of heuristicly reversed record types: